 The five-year MBA program is a rigorous, time absorbing and demanding academic platform.
 The curriculum is structured with a built in case and team-based methodology of real world intensity.
 As a result, with rare exception, only incoming undergraduate students will be admitted to the Program.
-A minimum of 1050 SAT (math and critical reading only) or a score of 22 on the ACT, along with impressive high school transcripts and three strong personal references are required for admission.
+A minimum SAT score of 1050 (math and critical reading only) or a score of 22 on the ACT, along with impressive high school transcripts and three strong personal references are required for admission.

 Although the professional MBA is a broad, general degree, concentrations may be acquired by taking business and free electives in an area of specialty consistent with their professional interests.
 For example, students desiring a concentration in accounting leading to eligibility to take the Uniform CPA Examination can do so by selecting accounting courses for their free elective and graduate business electives.